Note: While some characters are semi-inspired by real people, this story is fiction.

 The building was diverse; on the ground floor was the Pride of Persia restaurant where we liked to eat lunch on rainy days, on the second and third floors – the regional office of some insurance company, fourth floor was the physiotherapy clinic, fifth floor were the architects, and on the sixth and seventh floors were us.

-It was apparently quite a story, Grant & Woodson, a firm started by a couple of rag-tag accountants up north in Whangarei, who over the seventies and eighties had grown their pint-sized consultancy, clients of mostly fish-and-chip stores and coffee shops, into one of the largest independent firms in the country.
+It was apparently quite a story, Grant & Woodson, a firm started by a couple of rag-tag accountants up north in Whangarei, who over the seventies and eighties had grown their pint-sized consultancy, clients of mostly modest cafes and fish-and-chip shops, into one of the largest independent firms in the country.
 There was even a plaque in reception of a prestigious entrepreneurship award they’d won a few times, some years back.
 None of us actually knew who Mr Grant and Mr Woodson were or what they looked like, if those were in fact their real names, or if they were even real people.
 Not that it would have been hard to find out, just that none of us had ever thought to do so.
 All we knew is Mr Grant and Mr Woodson weren’t here anymore, at least not in this office.
 Grant & Woodson now consisted of five divisions, and sixteen partners, and none of them were named Grant, or Woodson.

 There was one partner named Drewlove, though.
 Sam Drewlove, and I saw and heard his name often, because he was the partner I worked for.
 When I had been hired as a graduate two years ago, I had been to this office for three interviews, and never saw Sam Drewlove once.
 When I showed up for my first day of work – I was a scrappy young man then, in a brand new suit and a three-month old haircut – I was told I’d be working in Mr Drewlove’s team, and wondered why I’d never seen or heard of this man before.
 But it wasn’t hard to guess why once I met him.

 I guess you could say, Sam Drewlove wasn’t the most exciting man.
 Divorced, and not ugly but not handsome, Sam Drewlove was a thin, short man, with a sad moustache and a high pitched voice.
-He had five plain coloured suits that he wore in a specific order each day – brown, navy, black, light grey, dark grey – each with its own shirt and tie.
+He had five plain coloured suits that he wore in the same specific order each week – brown, navy, black, light grey, dark grey – each with its own shirt and tie.
 The shirts were always too big, his sleeves ballooning out like a jester’s, though my guess was he liked them that way.
 If you had to compare his face to an animal, the obvious choice would be a mouse, or maybe a guinea pig, with small eyes that were kind of close together, and a thin longish nose that pointed slightly to the left.
 He was a harmless man, Sam Drewlove, but his temperament irritated you just enough that when you entered a room with him, all you thought about was how long you had left until you could leave.

 Now in my third year, my relationship with Sam Drewlove had evolved somewhat.
 It started neutral, but he was unpredictable and his mood changed constantly.
 Yet they were gradual, month to month changes, rather than changes by the day.
 Some seasons it felt like he was trying hard, usually too hard, to be my friend, my bro, coming to my desk with a big jolly smile on his face, asking me about the weekend and my girlfriend and the latest NBA game, even though he knew nothing about what I did on weekends, or basketball, or my girlfriend.
-And then at the same pace the weather turned, he morphed into the passive-aggressive, overbearing school teacher, calling me into his office to scold me about being five minutes late, even though ten minutes late was early for me and I always stayed after hours anyway; or that my fees were lower than last month, even though we always fee’d more than every other team in the office.
+And then at the same pace the weather turned, he morphed into the passive-aggressive, overbearing school teacher, calling me into his office to scold me about being five minutes late, even though ten minutes late was early for me and I always stayed after hours anyway; or that my fees were lower than last month, even though we always billed more than every other team in the office.

 Please see me when you arrive.